pulsar-edit/pulsar/packages/pulsar-updater/README.md

 ## Known Issues

-It's important to remember at this stage, that this update system is in no way integrated with the rest of Pulsar at all.
-The toggles within Pulsar to automatically update are ignored, as no updates are preformed automatically no matter what.
-The about view will still be unable to alert of new versions, nor track progress on installation.
+It's important to remember that this update system is in no way integrated with the rest of Pulsar.
+The toggles within Pulsar to update automatically are ignored.
+The About view will still be unable to alert of new versions, nor track progress on installation.
 Those systems should eventually be removed, or mothballed, in favour of this.